brainlife/warehouse/docs/_pages/whatisapp.md

   nav: "docs"
 ---

-Brain-Life *Apps* are any code published on github that confirms to [ABCD specification](https://github.com/brain-life/abcd-spec) and registered on Brain-Life.org. *App* receives sets of input datasets where the format and structure of datatype confirms to registered datatypes on Brain-Life.org.
+Brain-Life *Apps* are any code published on github that conforms to [ABCD specification](https://github.com/brain-life/abcd-spec) and registered on Brain-Life.org. *App* receives sets of input datasets where the format and structure of datatype conforms to registered datatypes on Brain-Life.org.

 At minimum, it should meet following requirements..